Rowland Hilder 1905 To 1993. British. River Bure, Norfolk. East Anglia. 1950s Framed Oil Painting Of The Norfolk Broads Landscape. Tugboat And Barges.

 Hilder was later to lecture at Goldsmiths’ College between the wars, as well as teaching at the Central School of Arts and Crafts, the Royal College of Art and Farnham School of Art.

 Hilder career as a book illustrator began when he was commissioned by Oxford University Press as a book illustrator.
 His decorative end papers and drawings for Treasure Island won him The Times illustrators award.
 He illustrated several other books, including Moby Dick.
 In 1929 he was commissioner by Shell to illustrate Then and Now, a travel guide, which started a long relationship with the company with posters sponsored by them.
 In 1953 he and his wife were commissioned to create the Shell Guide to Flowers of the Countryside.
 Demand for this publication was so great that Shell set up an office to deal with correspondence and 13 million plates were published.
 This work, in which Rowland painted the landscapes and Edith painted the flowers, was serialised in the colour magazines Picture Post and Illustrated, reaching a readership of millions each week.
-Hilder also became a cover artist for Radio Time.
+Hilder also became a cover artist for the Radio Times.

 During the Second World War Hilder was an army Camouflage Officer and illustrated the Army Manual on Camouflage.
 He then became a mainstay of the Ministry of Information, producing posters, illustrations and drawings for press advertisements.